-- 7.1 Subject to approval by Cabinet, the draft Planning Obligations SPD, attached at Appendix 1, is recommended to be published for public consultation for four weeks from Thursday 30 April to Thursday 28 May 2020. - 7.2 The document attached at Appendix 2 is recommended to be published as a supporting document as part of the public consultation.
+- 7.1 Subject to approval by Cabinet, the draft Planning Obligations SPD, attached at Appendix 1, is recommended to be published for public consultation for four weeks when Government guidance allows this to commence safely and responsibly in line with the approved Statement of Community Involvement. - 7.2 The document attached at Appendix 2 is recommended to be published as a supporting document as part of the same public consultation.